roxy200-5/roxy/README.md

 <br>
 Author- roxy .
 <br>
-Everyone is working hard to become visible while I'm doing it to disappear
+Everyone is working hard to be seen while I'm doing it to disappear